martinjrobins/diffsol/book/src/specify/diffsl.md

 {{#include ../../../examples/intro-logistic-diffsl/src/main.rs::17}}
 ```

 The `CG` parameter specifies the backend that you want to use to compile the DiffSL code.
-The `CraneliftModule` backend is behind the `diffsl-cranelift` feature flag.
+The `CraneliftJitModule` backend is behind the `diffsl-cranelift` feature flag.
 If you want to use the faster LLVM backend you can use the `LlvmModule` backend, which is behind one of the `diffsl-llvm*` feature flags, depending on the version of LLVM you have installed.

 Once you have created the `DiffSl` struct you can use it to create a problem using the `build_from_eqn` method on the [`OdeBuilder`](https://docs.rs/diffsol/latest/diffsol/ode_solver/builder/struct.OdeBuilder.html) struct.